UQ-RCC/hpc-docs/guides/Basics-Globus.md

 We will do that automatically as part of the process of connecting your RDM collection to the Globus endpoint.

 If you are connecting to globus to pull data from a collaborator's Globus endpoint to your local machine, and you won't have your RDM storage allocation connected directly to Globus, then you will need to be manually registered to access the Globus endpoint.
-Again an email to rcc-support@uq.edu.au will sort that out.
+Again, an email to rcc-support@uq.edu.au will sort that out.

 ### Getting at the UQ endpoint